 Ah yes.
 You remember Monopoly don’t you?
 Community Chest.
 The wildcard.
 There are franchises for crime scene clean-up, art studios, vending, laundromats and more.

 Monitor your email.
-Your coach will reach out to you for your scheduled video Discover Meeting through Google Meet.
-This is best done on a laptop or desktop computer.
-This is a 45-minute casual conversation with one of our Coaches to determine your skills, lifestyle, finances and location and how those line up with the thousands of franchise opportunities.
-They will review your franchise resume and Franchise Business Builder Profile.
+A coach will send an email with a link for you to schedule time on their calendar.
+We recommend using a laptop or desktop computer as we’ll be meeting through video on Google Meet.
+This one hour casual conversation with one of our Coaches is to determine your skills, lifestyle, finances and location and how those line up with the thousands of franchise opportunities.
+Here they will also review your franchise resume and Franchise Business Builder Profile.